Yixuan129/facility_projects_hub/README.md

 # Facility Location Projects Hub

 This repository consolidates two independent research projects centered on facility location, quadratic optimization, resource allocation, and fairness.
-Both projects retain their original documentation and code, presented here together in a unified structure for clarity and ease of use.

 The two included projects are: